 The installation is performed using the command prompt (cmd.exe); as with installing or removing any Windows service, it must also be done as a user having sufficient permissions, such the system Administrator account.
+Follow these steps:

 If the account you are currently using has Administrator privileges, you can simply start cmd.exe.
 Otherwise, you must run the command prompt program as the Administrator.
 To do this, first locate a shortcut to the command prompt.
 You can do this by typing cmd into the search box in the Windows Taskbar, and then select from the search results Command Prompt > Run as Administrator.
-You can see how this looks on a typical Windows system in the next figure.